mui/material-ui/docs/src/pages/css-in-js/basics/basics.md

 In previous versions, Material-UI has used LESS, then a custom inline-style solution to write the style of the components, but these approaches have proven to be limited.
 Most recently, we have [moved toward](https://github.com/oliviertassinari/a-journey-toward-better-style) a *CSS-in-JS* solution.
 It **unlocks many great features** (theme nesting, dynamic styles, self-support, etc.).
-We think that it's the future:
+We think that this is the future:
 - [A Unified Styling Language](https://medium.com/seek-blog/a-unified-styling-language-d0c208de2660)
 - [Convert SCSS (Sass) to CSS-in-JS](https://egghead.io/courses/convert-scss-sass-to-css-in-js)